 Arrangements – Ruchazie Housing Association staff will seek to agree reasonable and affordable arrangements to pay any rent arrears with individual tenants.

 Arrangements will balance a tenants ability to pay with the amount of the outstanding arrear.
-Staff should complete and income and expenditure assessment with the tenant to determine a level of payment that is affordable and sustainable.
+Staff should complete and income and expenditure assessment where appropriate with the tenant to determine a level of payment that is affordable and sustainable.

-Where the tenant is in receipt of the appropriate benefit, they must agree with arrears direct payments.
+Where the tenant is in receipt of the appropriate benefit, they must agree with arrears direct payments/managed payments .

 All arrangements will be confirmed in writing and the tenant will be asked to sign to acknowledge his/her agreement.